sleepingkingstudios/incunabulum/settings/wellspring/religion.md

   *Domains:* Trickery, War.

+The Forge Father
+: Traditional patron of blacksmiths.
+Counts many dwarves among his followers, as well as warriors who rely on heavy armor for protection.
+Outside of dwarven communities, his worship is in decline, with many turning instead to the Iron Knight or the Mother of Machines.

+  *Domains:* Forge (XGE), War.

 The Greenmage
 : Patron of nature, living things, and the fey.
 Their followers are frequently druids, rangers, or hedge mages, but they are also worshipped by farmers and hunters, as well as those in need of healing.